ObjectOops/distributed-code-edu/README.md

         - Add content to `utilities/template` to customize the default files provided to each student.
         - Modify `settings.json` for globally applied settings.
         - The version of OpenVSCode Server can be changed in the Dockerfile. **This may cause additional nuances, such as needing to update `.gitignore`**.
+## Updating
+Run `sh uninstall.sh` to remove all executables, pull from the source repo, and then rebuild the devcontainer.
 ## Note on Performance
 Four cores can support at least fifteen connected devices with negligible strain.
 The maximum load is likely higher.